-The IP address defined for the director Public API when using SSL/TLS.
-This is an IP address for accessing the director endpoints externally over SSL/TLS.
-The director configuration attaches this IP address to the director software bridge as a routed IP address, which uses the /32 netmask.
+The IP address or hostname defined for director Public API endpoints over SSL/TLS.
+The director configuration attaches the IP address to the director software bridge as a routed IP address, which uses the /32 netmask.

 undercloud_service_certificate

 The location and filename of the certificate for OpenStack SSL/TLS communication.
 Ideally, you obtain this certificate from a trusted certificate authority.
 Otherwise, generate your own self-signed certificate.